jepetersohn/phase-3-guide/week-2/Readme.md

     - Do I have questions?
     - Am I lost?
 Do I need a booster?

+> “When the final design seems too simple for the amount of work you’ve put in, then you know you’re done.” - Rich Hickey

 ### Day 4 Final Project

 - 9am - 9:25: PITCH DAY